tdda/tdda/doc/source/gentest.md

 ## Example 2: Using the Gentest Wizard

-For this example, we'll use Gentest with the following shell script.
+For this example, we’ll use Gentest with the following shell script.
 `example2.sh`, in the current directory:

 ```bash